-We are continuing our mini series on how to run a successful fundraiser.
-See part one to get started, its worth it!
-Now that you have your team assembled and your purpose defined, it’s time to move on to the important part for the fundraiser: Determining your fundraising goal and identifying your target audience.
+We are continuing our mini series on finding success in fundraising.
+See part one to get started, it’s worth it!
+Now that your team is assembled and purpose defined, let’s move on to the next steps: determining your fundraising goal and identifying your target audience.

-Our series will finish with post #3 – Marketing Your Fundraiser
+Our series will finish with part #3 – Marketing Your Fundraiser

 Ready to sign up?
 Fill out a registration form to get started and be on your way to finding success in fundraising!